xp-dojo/consumer-driven-contracts/README.md

 This session is broken down into four core parts:

 1. Getting to know the system
-1. Using a contract test to define consumption of an existing attribute
+1. Using a contract test to define consumption of an existing data attribute
-1. Driving the addition of a new attribute from the data provider using a contract test
+1. Driving the addition of a new data attribute from the provider using a contract test
 1. Something to take away